petenelson/wp-rest-api-log/readme.txt

 * Updated term fetching when viewing log entries for fewer database queries and better performance.
 * Updated highlight.js to 9.9.0

-= v1.4.0 January 23, 2017 =
-* Added the ability to filter routes for logging, either include or exclude specific routes.

-= v1.3.0 December 5, 2016 =
-* Added support for logging HTTP_X_FORWARDED_FOR, useful for servers behind a proxy or load balancer.
-* Changed plugin name to REST API Log
-* Changed the wp-rest-api-log post type 'public' setting to false to prevent it from showing up in searches.
-* Updated Highlight JS version to 9.7.0
-* Updated the internal process for granting administrator role access to the custom post type
-* Bug fix: Header values with colons were not being stored correctly.
-* Bug fix: Use proper HTML escaping when viewing log entries.

 == Frequently Asked Questions ==